 noticed on such verification.

-(c) No fixed assets were disposed of during the year, and therefore, do
+Assets.
+However the fixed assets disposed of during the year do not

-(2) (a) As explain to us, inventories were physically verified during
+(2) (a) As explain to us, inventories were physically verifird during

 the year by the management at reasonable intervals.

 (b) In our opinion and according to the information and explanation

 given to us, the procedures of physical verification of inventories